 Now to him who is able to do immeasurably more than all we can ask or imagine, according to his power that is at work within us.Ephesians 3:20

 Part of my self-doubt comes from fear.
 What if my dreams come true, but I can’t handle it?
-Or worse yet, it is no longer what I want.
+Or worse yet, it’s no longer what I want.

 But you see,

-I know I will live in regret if I do not try.
-That is not something I can live with.
-I know you need to hear these words too.
+I know I will live in regret if I don’t try.

 Songwriters like Zach Williams inspire us when we doubt.